 Justification of Red List Category

-This species is listed as Data Deficient as there have been no definite records since the type specimen was collected in 1898.
+This species is listed as Data Deficient as there have been no definite records since the type specimen was collected in 1898; there is no reason to suspect that it has become Extinct in that time but there is not currently enough information to assess its extinction risk.
 If it is restricted to Rossel Island and present at similar densities to congeners, it is likely that it would qualify as Endangered based on a small, declining population.

 Erythropitta meeki is only known from Rossel Island, in the Lousiade Archipelago of Papua New Guinea.
 There have been no scientific records since the type specimen was collected in 1898 (Mayr 1941), but Rossel retains significant forest cover (Hansen et al. 2013).
 Four days' fieldwork at Kelembambamma in 2014 yielded no observations, but the species was known to local people, who suggested it was restricted to good forest at higher altitudes (W. Goulding in litt.
 2016).

 Reports from local people on Rossel suggest that the species is likely to be absent from the lowlands and restricted to good forest higher up (W. Goulding in litt.
 2016).

 Small-scale forest clearance (<5%) is reported from lowland areas on Rossel, but it is unclear whether the species occurs in this habitat.

 Survey Rossel to confirm the species's presence and estimate its population.
 Determine the species's habitat requirements and monitor threats to its habitats.

 16-18 cm.
 Small pitta.
 Relatively dull, with greyish throat.
 Its broad, black lower breastband is finely tipped with red.

 Goulding, W., Martin, R., Khwaja, N., Ekstrom, J. & Butchart, S.